loyola-chicago-english/graduate-handbook/handbook.md

 The Director of Graduate Programs (abbreviated GPD) serves as faculty advisor for all M.A. students and for Ph.D. students prior to [Advancement to Candidacy].
 Students meet individually with the GPD prior to [Registration] each semester.
-Students are encouraged to meet with the GPD at other times and must do so when plans change (for instance, when contemplating [Withdrawal] from a course, [Leaves of Absence], or an [Incomplete]).
+Students are encouraged to confer with the GPD at other times and must do so when contemplating [Withdrawal] from a course or another significant change in their studies.

 Ph.D. students applying for faculty jobs are advised by the [Placement Officer].